 Phenytoin is sometimes prescribed for other conditions, such as to help treat trigeminal neuralgia (which causes episodes of sharp pain along the jaw) and other causes of nerve pain.
 This use must also be monitored.

 Various prescribed drugs, over-the-counter medications, and supplements can increase, decrease, or interfere with the concentrations of phenytoin in the blood.
-Drugs that can increase phenytoin in the body include: diazepam, carbamazepine (can raise or lower), alcohol, aspirin (large doses), chloramphenicol, oestrogen, isoniazid, omeprazole, trimethoprim, and warfarin.
+Drugs that can increase phenytoin in the body include: diazepam, carbamazepine (can raise or lower phenytoin), alcohol, aspirin (large doses), chloramphenicol, oestrogen, isoniazid, omeprazole, trimethoprim, and warfarin.
 Drugs that can decrease phenytoin include: antacids (when taken with phenytoin), folic acid, chronic alcohol abuse, rifampicin, and methotrexate.
 There are also a variety of other drugs that are affected by phenytoin.
-Patients should talk to their doctors about all of the drugs and supplements that they are taking and about the medication(s) that are right for them.
+Patients should talk to their doctors about all the drugs and supplements that they are taking and about the medication(s) that are right for them.
 Phenytoin is not effective for every kind of seizure and will not work for every patient.

 How long will I need to be on phenytoin?